jcrawley/spitfire-maybe/README.md

 **STRINGS AND STRING MANIPULATION**

 Strings in Spitfire are easy to manipulate and use.
 Many ways or manipulating string in Spitfire use thses brackets: `[` and `]`.
 For a certain slice of a string, one can specify which part by viewing the string as an array of characters.
 Let us use `i` and `j` to describe how this works. `i` will be the beginning index and `j` to denote the end index.
-If a user puts `[i-j]` after a string, the slice of the string, including `j`, will be returned.
+If a user puts `[i-j]` after a string, the slice of the string, not including `j`, will be returned.
 If a user simply puts `[i-]`, the slice will be from the beginning index until the end of the string.
-Note: the end index of the slice is inclusive.
 More information on arrays is listed below.

     S s = "Hello” + “world!” 	            var s = “Hello” + “world!”;
     “Hello, world!" | " "                   “Hello, world!”.split(“ ");